fossabot/IPDeviceManufacturer/README.md

 ##  Why must be this library ?

-✔️ Get more deivce information from IP Address.
+✔️ Get more deivce information from IP/MAC by general can't do it.

 ✔️ Fast IP scanner throught thread parallel.